 Here's a remember-when from four years ago when times were a little simpler.
 (Today, both of my boys are in college, but both have been told they are not allowed to stay on campus because of the coronavirus pandemic.)

 (I got my glove about a decade ago when they started tee-ball.
 It has a big split between the first and second fingers extending into the palm.
-Most of my experience with baseball is from this past decade as I only played one season of softball during Jr. High and didn't get a lot of playtime, which is why I moved on to other sports in high school.)
+Most of my experience with baseball is from this past decade, as I only played one season of softball during junior high school (now referred to as middle school) and didn't get a lot of playtime, which is why I moved on to other sports in high school.)

 (And I still remember them as they were when they first played tee ball on the Townsend Astros!) 💚💚💚